KPN welcomes America Movil's 3.2 billion euro offer

-AMSTERDAM Troubled Dutch telecoms group KPN (KPN.AS) welcomed a 3.2 billion euro (2.5 billion pounds) offer by America Movil (AMXL.MX), the telecoms giant controlled by Mexican tycoon Carlos Slim, to buy a stake of up to 28 percent, and said the move showed KPN's shares were undervalued.
+AMSTERDAM Troubled Dutch telecoms group KPN (KPN.AS) welcomed a 3.2 billion euro ($4.2 billion) offer by America Movil (AMXL.MX), the telecoms giant controlled by Mexican tycoon Carlos Slim, to buy a stake of up to 28 percent, and said the move showed KPN's shares were undervalued.

 Mexico-listed America Movil said on Monday it planned to acquire up to 28 percent of KPN in its first big push into Europe.